 Graciela Huam is an ethical fashion label that seamlessly blends Dutch and Peruvian traditions, based in Veldhoven and Lima.
 It takes its heritage and inspiration from The Netherlands and Peru, countries that inform and guide its work.
 Its inspiration, the vibrant Peruvian culture with the Dutch avant-garde design.

 Grace is Peruvian and she lives currently in The Netherlands.
 She founded Graciela Huam in 2016 bringing together European design and a new Alpaca style full of personality, contrast and experimentation.
-She launches her womenswear brand built for the next ethically aware generation.
+She launches her women swear brand built for the next ethically aware generation.

 Her journal started in the department of Puno in Peru, located in the south of the country.
 This place is characterized by its natural resources, its working people and the majestic landscape of Lake Titicaca.
 Grace was involved in the natural beauty of the city, the impressive knitting work of the craftspeople and the high Andean plateau of alpacas.

 All its garments are made by passionate and skilled Peruvian craftspeople.
-The results are versatile collections of knitwear, high end craftsmanship pieces in a contemporary and ready-to-wear style.
+The results are versatile collections of knitwear, high end craftsmanship pieces in a contemporary and ready-to-wear Alpaca 2.0 style.

 Graciela Huam is committed to partnering with local entrepreneur artisans and small business.
-Currently, working in partnership with a first manufacturer, a group certified with the principles of fair trade led by Maritza and her group of 67 talented artisans.
+Currently, working in partnership with a first manufacturer, a talented group of artisans certified with the principles of fair trade.

 Its design work is founded on respect for nature, universal human rights and economic justice: “We follow the principals of responsible and sustainable production, using traditional methods in order to achieve quality that is superior to industrially made products.
 We believe in social respect, education and sustainability for our communities in Peru”.